mhzeGit/mhzeUnityTools/Assets/com.gigaduck.editor-navigator/README.md

 - Project asset moves are file operations and are not covered by Unity Undo.
 - Hierarchy moves and reparenting use Undo.

+## Documentation
+See `Documentation/Editor Navigator Documentation.rtf` in this package (PDF/RTF format required for the Unity Asset Store).

 ## License
 See `LICENSE.md` in this package.